wazuh/wazuh-documentation/source/learning-wazuh/ssh-brute-force.rst

 Detect an SSH brute-force attack
 ================================

-Here you will wage a small ssh brute force attack against your Linux Agent instance.
+Here you will wage a small SSH brute force attack against your Linux Agent instance.

-You will see how **Wazuh** detects and alerts on each login failure, and how a higher severity alert is produced when enough login failures from the same source IP are seen in the same time window.
+You will see how Wazuh detects and alerts on each login failure, and how a higher severity alert is produced when enough login failures from the same source IP are seen in the same time window.

-You will also inspect the actual rules that fire as well as the enriched alert records that subsequently can be seen in **Kibana**.
+You will also inspect the actual rules that fire as well as the enriched alert records that subsequently can be seen in Kibana.

 Attack
 ------

-Using the **ssh** client of your choice, attempt to login as user "*blimey*" to your Linux Agent instance.
+Using the SSH client of your choice, attempt to login as user "*blimey*" to your Linux Agent instance.

-The attempts may be rejected before you are even prompted for a password since "*blimey*" is not an authorized **ssh** user on that system.
+The attempts may be rejected before you are even prompted for a password since "*blimey*" is not an authorized SSH user on that system.

 Do this a total of eight times, making sure to get all your attempts made in the same 2-minute time window.